Craftsmanship 100 years in the making

 dating back to 1929 when James Stone started building boats in his garden in East Portlemouth.

 Going back to the late 1800s, Edwin Stone became renowned for making the best willow baskets and crab pots for local fishermen.
-Edwin’s son James served his apprenticeship as a shipwright at the well-known yard of Edgar Cove.
+Edwin’s son, James, went on to complete an apprenticeship as a shipwright at the legendary Edgar Cove boatyard in Salcombe.

 In 1938, James started his own yard on the East Portlemouth side of the estuary, building the famous Salcombe Yawls.
 Over the years the Stone family built a reputation for constructing fast, well-made racing craft.